SebastianBathrick/SkimSkript/README.md

 # Introduction

 ## What is SkimSkript?
-SkimSkript is an interpreted language designed for beginners.
+SkimSkript is an experimental interpreted language meant to explore different syntactical possibilities.
 It features flexible, forgiving syntax and enforced typing with runtime coercion, allowing users to write in C-style braces, Python-like keywords, or even natural-language pseudocode.
 SkimSkript adapts to the programmer — not the other way around.

-With support for multiple syntactic styles, it serves as a stepping stone to more advanced languages.
-Beginners can experiment with static types, recursion, and procedural logic without being boxed into rigid syntax rules or overwhelmed by compiler errors.
+With support for multiple syntactic styles, programmers can experiment with static types, recursion, and procedural logic without being boxed into rigid syntax rules or overwhelmed by compiler errors.

 ### Programmer Freedom
 Would you like to stick to something more reminiscent of the **C family of languages**?
 You can!